 Smile for the NHS jigsaw, available from tomorrow morning at 10am Saturday the 9th of April on sale for 10 days.

+It’s hard to make a difference during the lockdown if your medium is the street.
 It’s like Christmas day out there all week!
 As any writer knows Christmas day and its deserted streets are a gift that keeps on giving.
 But should you as an artist take advantage of it?
 I did an early straw poll, a few posts online, at a half hinted enthusiasm for getting some new work out there; i was unsure, i did a peer review and found the answer was a resounding NO!

 What could i do to help?
 What use is art on a deserted street anyway?
 “Why don’t you make a puzzle out of one of your works that people can do at home” the wife suggested.
 I could make it in halftone i thought and make it fiendishly hard, Burn some furlough hours round the kitchen table for those stuck at home.So i have, it’s an old Dotmasters favourite with a framed Mona Lisa with a blue NHS smile.
 Completely made out of half tone dots with very little help from the picture on the lid of the box.